top of page

 Seasonal News & Arrivals

-We have Roses, CA native milkweed, air plants, and flowering hanging baskets!
-Our selections are exciting and the flowers perfect for brightening up gardens, yards, porch pots and urns, for years to come.
+We have daffodil bulbs, onion sets, all the potted fruit & berries, pansies, ranunculus, and so much more that the gardeners on your list will absolutely love!
+We have Roses, CA native milkweed, and air plants!
+Our selections are exciting and our select shrubs perfect for brightening up gardens, yards, porch pots and urns for years to come.
 We have everything you want for your soil needs.
-Mulch is everything in the summer!
 Check our locally-made pottery for all your indoor and outdoor plants.

-We have bendable moss poles for your climbing plants or to support heavy plants, garden tools, shears, rose gloves, knee pads, garden pots, vases, hanging baskets, and garden statuary.
+We have bendable moss poles for your climbing plants or to support heavy plants, garden tools, shears, rose gloves, knee pads, garden pots, vases, bulbs, and garden statuary.
 We also have lotions for those hard working hands, and solar lights to beautify your gardens on perfect starlit nights.
 Beautiful plants, and other garden goodies too, like colorful garden books and hats for your favorite gardeners!
+This bench shown at left would be neat around a fire pit with friends and family.
+We have all you need to care for your gardens including soil amendments, fertilizers, and soils.

 See our Products